ClemSK/ms-graph-front-end/README.md

 While the recordings might go in documents, I didn't find a way to rename the special folders to 'Recordings'.

-Therefore, implementing a webhook would be an alternative to have recording data and files present in teh 'Recordings' folder.
+To automatically add files to a conventional folder would require a webhook, setting up a subscription as an alternative to regularly send recording data and files the 'Recordings' folder.

+---

-If I had more time, I would complete a webhook feature to create a subscription so the user's folder would get updated as they create new recordings.
+## If I had more time

+1. I would complete a webhook feature to create a subscription so the user's folder would get updated as they create new recordings.

+2. Pairing the callRecords with the 'callRecordingEventMessageDetail.callRecordingDisplayName' would provide the user with a descriptive title for the call record.

-Moreover, calling the callRecords.mediaStream endpoint could provide further information about the recording to the user, potentially providing the recording file or link to the stream.
+3. Additionally, calling the callRecords.mediaStream endpoint could provide further information about the recording to the user, potentially supplying the recording file or link to the stream.

 ---